Sofia Richie's Idea of a Perfect Date Is Surprisingly Low-Key

 It doesn't take much to make Sofia Richie's heart sing, and even still it's obvious she's head over heels for boyfriend Scott Disick.

 E!
-News was on hand as the 20-year-old model helped Marzook celebrate their collection launch at Bergdorf Goodman during New York Fashion Week, where she described a typical date night for the couple.
+News was on hand as the 20-year-old model helped Marzook celebrate their collection launch (who she has a collaboration with) at Bergdorf Goodman during New York Fashion Week, where she described a typical date night for the couple.

 Richie said "it depends" on what she's in the mood for, but confessed she's a total sucker for a simple movie and dinner date with the E! reality star.
 Her go-to ensemble for an evening with Scott?
 "Jeans, heels and something casual," Sofia told us.